kkman021/LearnPortal/EdgeSync/Introduction.md

 ---
 sidebar_position: 1
-sidebar_label: 'Introduction'
+sidebar_label: 'EdgeSync Introduction'
 hide_title: true
-pagination_next: SDK/Architecture
+pagination_next: library/Architecture
 pagination_label: EdgeSync Introduction
 ---
 <!-- Doc Page: 1 -->

-## Empowering Edge Computing in Industrial Environments

 In today's rapidly evolving industrial technology landscape, developers face multifaceted challenges.
 Beyond integrating various industrial protocols, they must implement Edge AI capabilities, ensure system reliability, and maintain security while enabling scalability.
 The EdgeSync development ecosystem emerges as a comprehensive solution to these challenges, providing an integrated development environment that enables developers to focus on creating value through advanced applications rather than struggling with technical complexities.

 ![EdgeSync](/img/edgesync.svg)

-## Foundational Pillars: The EdgeSync Advantage
+## EdgeSync Foundational Pillars

-The EdgeSync development ecosystem is built upon three fundamental pillars: **Standardized Development Kit (SDK)**, **Modern Containerized Deployment Architecture**, and **Comprehensive EdgeSync API**.
+The EdgeSync development ecosystem is built upon three fundamental pillars: **EdgeSync Device Library**, **EdgeSync Containerization**, and **EdgeSync API**.
 These pillars work in synergy to create a powerful and flexible development environment particularly optimized for industrial computing and Edge AI applications.

-### Standardized Development Kit (SDK)
+### EdgeSync Device Library

-The SDK serves as the primary interface between developers and the system, offering a consistent development experience.
+The EdgeSync Device Library serves as the primary interface between developers and the system, offering a consistent development experience.
 More than just a toolkit, it's a comprehensive development framework covering everything from device connectivity and data processing to application deployment.
-Through standardized API design, developers can easily integrate various functionalities without delving into complex underlying implementations.

-### Containerized Deployment Architecture
+### EdgeSync Containerization

-Containerization has become indispensable in modern application development.
-EdgeSync's containerized architecture ensures application consistency and portability while providing flexible scaling capabilities.
+EdgeSync Containerization ensures application consistency and portability while providing flexible scaling capabilities.
 Developers can easily migrate applications between environments while maintaining consistency across development, testing, and production environments.
 This containerized approach is especially valuable for Edge AI applications, where it significantly accelerates development cycles by providing pre-configured environments with optimized AI frameworks and tools.

 ### EdgeSync API